thomasjsn/Snotra-backup/README.md

 ## Command-line arguments
 Argument | Action
 --- | ---
-`-d, --dry-run` | Show all commands, but do nothing.
+`-s, --show` | Show all commands, but do nothing.
+`-n, --dry-run` | Show that would have been done, but do nothing.
 `-c, --config <file>` | Run with the spesified config file.
 `-v` | Print version.